iley-power/democracy-how/README.md

 His answer was:
 It's going to destroy it all.
 I use what I call my bathroom metaphor.
 If two people live in an apartment, and there are two bathrooms, then both have what I call freedom of the bathroom, go to the bathroom any time you want, and stay as long as you want to for whatever you need.
 And this to my way is ideal.
 And everyone believes in the freedom of the bathroom.
 It should be right there in the Constitution.
 But if you have 20 people in the apartment and two bathrooms, no matter how much every person believes in freedom of the bathroom, there is no such thing.
 You have to set up, you have to set up times for each person, you have to bang at the door, aren't you through yet, and so on.
 And in the same way, democracy cannot survive overpopulation.
 Human dignity cannot survive it.
 Convenience and decency cannot survive it.
 As you put more and more people onto the world, the value of life not only declines, but it disappears.
 It doesn't matter if someone dies.”

+How does overpopulation impact democracy?
+Overpopulation isn’t  just the fact that certain amount of people suppose a million is suddenly multiplied by ten and  becomes ten million.
+Overpopulation is a long process.
+It is mainly driven by large families with many kids.
+Although sometimes it can  happen due to large immigration from abroad or local overpopulation when people migrate from one location of the country to the other in search for work or better lifestyle.
+For example, farmers migrate to large cities.
+Overpopulation is a gradual process, because large  families do not right away transform the society to a resource strained society.
+It takes time for kids to grow.
+However, with time the following trends emerge:
+Overcrowded schools that lead to lower quality of education Overuse of infrastructure that in term impacts economy Large aggregation of poor people in slums.
+Even in democratic countries the slums are not fully controlled by the local authorities and slums tend to be controlled by local crime organizations.
+Concentrated young population that doesn’t have many jobs In a large city it is easier for criminals to find mutual interests the same way as it is easier for scientists or artists to aggregate into a larger organization in a large city.
+Hence, larger cities tend to have better organized and more sophisticated crime organizations.
+It is also easier for extremists to create large organizations and parties that overtake mainstream parties.
+To create a  party one needs  to find the initial seed of like minded  people.
+In a large enough city it is easier to find people of all views of life and hence easier to find extremists that can join your cause.

 How can an individual change the overpopulation trend of his/her country?
 One of them is by his own example: family planning and raising no more than one or two children.
 In addition, an individual can advocate for family planning in his community; help to educate adolescents about contraceptives and safe sex education; help to improve human rights for women so that they can make their own decisions about age of marriage, age of motherhood, and the amount of children they want to raise.

 =Family planning and democracy=
 <!-- need to describe how education of women affects the family size -- >

 There is a correlation between the level of education of a woman and the size of a family.
-First of all, an educated woman won't be abused to raise a large family just because her husband or the society around her want it.
-Secondly, an educated woman ….
+An educated woman won't be abused to raise a large family just because her husband or the society around her want it.
 =Freedom over your own body=
 There is a high correlation between the freedom of a person’s body and his/her ability to feel free in general.
 When people activities related to their bodies are being suppressed by a society, then it also affects their mental capacity to feel free and affects their emotions, thoughts, and defines how they will live their life.
 It is not a coincidence that oppressive regimes restrain the type of clothes people should wear.
 In addition, it is typical for oppressive regimes to dictate the way women and men can interact with each other: for the purpose of marriage, sexual relationship, friendship, etc. Such oppression affects well being of the society.
 For example, women have difficulty to experience happiness if their marriage is arranged and when women are seen as a pure baby-making womb.
 Physiologically, there is a high probability for women to have health issues related to child carriage and child birth.
 Be it the physical state of the woman or the state of the newborn child.
 Inability to control her own body and destiny becomes a mental and physical trap for a woman.